-Effective Date

-New IFRSs Issued by IASB (Note 1)

-Annual Improvements to IFRSs 2015-2017 Cycle January 1, 2019

-Amendments to IFRS 9 "Prepayment Features with Negative January 1, 2019 (Note 2)

-Compensation"

-Amendments to IFRS 10 "Sale or Contribution of Assets between an To be determined by IASB

-Investor and its Associate or Joint Venture"

-IFRS 16 "Leases" January 1, 2019 (Note 3)

-IFRS 17 "Insurance Contracts" January 1, 2019

-Amendments to IAS 19 "Plan Amendment, Curtailment or January 1, 2019 (Note 4)

-Settlement" •

-Amendments to IAS 28 "Long-term Interests in Associates and Joint January 1, 2019

-Ventures"

-IFRIC 23 "Uncertainty over Income Tax Treatments" January 1, 2019

-• -
+New, Amended or Revised Standards and Interpretations (the "New IFRSs") Effective Date Announced by IASB (Note 1) Annual Improvements to IFRSs 2015-2017 Cycle January 1, 2019 Amendments to IFRS 9 "Prepayment Features with Negative Compensation" January 1, 2019 (Note 2) IFRS 16 "Leases" January 1, 2019 Amendments to IAS 19 "Plan Amendment, Curtailment or Settlement" January 1, 2019 (Note 3) Amendments to IAS 28 "Long-term Interests in Associates and Joint Ventures" January 1, 2019 IFRIC 23 "Uncertainty over Income Tax Treatments" January 1, 2019

-- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual periods beginning on or after their respective effective dates. - Note 2: The FSC permits the election for early adoption of the amendments starting from 2018. - Note 3: On December 19, 2017, the FSC announced that IFRS 16 will take effect starting from January 1, 2019. - Note 4: The Group shall apply these amendments to plan amendments, curtailments or settlements occurring on or after January 1, 2019. - 1) IFRS 16 "Leases"
+- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual periods beginning on or after their respective effective dates. - Note 2: The FSC permits the election for early adoption of the amendments starting from 2018. - Note 3: The Group shall apply these amendments to plan amendments, curtailments or settlements occurring on or after January 1, 2019. - 1) IFRS 16 "Leases"